Published: 28 Feb 2017

 It is the process of executing automated tests as part of the software delivery pipeline to gain instant response on the business risks regarding the software release.
-Continuous testing is a critical part of DevOps where the focus is on approaching automation as an end to end solution and testing frequently.
+Continuous testing is a critical part of DevOps, where the focus is on approaching automation as an end-to-end solution and testing frequently.

 DevOps practices can ensure significant savings on cost and time while increasing quality.
 Although it involves additional effort on automation initially, if done right, this can be a rewarding investment.
-TestingXperts, with its matured DevOps QA practices and wide-ranging testing experience, can help in building the right QA capabilities for DevOps and Agile for your organization.
+TestingXperts, with its matured DevOps QA practices and wide-ranging testing experience, can help build the right QA capabilities for DevOps and Agile for your organization.

 Read more blogs on Continuous Testing: